Take a stand against bullying by celebrating friendships!

-Anti-bullying activities can sometimes focus on the negative behaviour associated with bullying.
-Why not focus on building up the positive behaviour to create a classroom community to be proud of!
+Anti-bullying activities can sometimes focus on the negative behavior associated with bullying.
+Why not focus on building up the positive behavior to create a classroom community to be proud of!

 Help take another step closer to banishing bullying in schools.
 We have a bucketload of wonderful ideas to celebrate friendship and encourage acceptance.
 These activities can be used all year around!
 Promote an inclusive school environment, and build the community in your classroom.

 Teaching students what makes a good friend helps to lay the foundations for healthy relationships based on inclusion and empathy.

 Start off with a Y-Chart on how to be a good friend to see what your students already know!
 Go over friendship vocabulary with your class and get their ideas about what makes a good friend.

 Follow this activity by exploring our What Makes Me A Good Friend?
 Teaching Resource Pack.

 Friendship Wall Display

 Create a wall display to celebrate friendship!
 Focus on the positives to encourage your students to build their friendship skills.